outofcoffee/slack-gateway/README.md

 ## What can it do?

+Runs as a server, and upon receipt of a message:

-* Create a Slack channel if it doesn't exist
+* creates the given Slack channel if it doesn't exist
-* Invite a list of users to the channel
+* invites a list of users (or user groups) to the channel
-* Post a given message to the channel
+* posts the message to the channel

+This removes the complexity of orchestrating many Slack API calls behind a simple endpoint.

 ## Instructions